lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 {{< figure src="bird_ear_bones_1.png" title="Main structures of central nervous system (including optic tectum) and inner ear (vestibular system and cochlear duct) across birds (extinct and extant) and closely related non-avian dinosaurs.
 The highlighted specimen, MPM-334-1, is a [recently-discovered basal bird cranium](https://royalsocietypublishing.org/doi/10.1098/rspb.2022.1398)." >}}

 {{< figure src="bird_ear_bones_2.png" title="Comparative anatomy of the endosseous labyrinth and cochlear duct across selected birds (extinct and extant) and closely related non-avian dinosaurs." >}}

+{{< figure src="whale_evolution_skulls.png" title="Fossil skulls from ancient Cetaceans (whale lineage).
+The nostrils move upwards on the skull over time, becoming the blowhole of the whale." >}}

+{{< figure src="arm_anatomy.png" title="A wide range of vertebrate animals share the same structures in their arms, since they inherited it from a distant common ancestor." >}}

+{{< figure src="arm_anatomy_mammals.png" title="The similarities get even closer in mammals, with all sharing the same number and arrangement of the bones, but in variable lengths.
+Note: the colour code applies to the left set of images; the others are from a different source." >}}

 ### Evolution of the vertebrate eye